+I am a Recognised Birth and Postnatal doula.
 I live near St. Ives, Cambridgeshire with my husband and young family.

 My journey to becoming a doula really started when I was a little girl.
 I had a natural fascination with babies and motherhood right from the start.
 As soon as I knew a brand new baby had entered our family or social circle, I was desperate to get round there and offer my assistance.
 I had a natural ability to calm babies even as a child . . . my own mother will tell you what a blessing I was when my youngest brother was born 8 years after me.

 I worked in the caring profession for 15 years and have looked after a multitude of very different individuals including babies and children, older people, people with learning difficulties and acquired brain injuries, people on the autistic spectrum and people with mental health issues.
 I’ve learned so much during this time, but I think the most important thing is that no matter who I am caring for, why they need me or what for, I just have to care.
 It’s as simple as that.
 Be empathetic, compassionate, loving and supportive, because that’s all any of us really needs, particularly in our most vulnerable moments.

 I have four children of my own, the first one born in 2008 and the last in 2016 and I suppose it’s my own transition to motherhood that has inspired me to want to support others with theirs . . . though I always loved a birth story even before my own!
 Before and after becoming a mother, I have been there for many friends as they navigate the maze of information that is pregnancy, childbirth and early parenthood.
 It’s kind of my trade mark that when anyone I know has a baby, I magically appear in the evening for a few days after the birth to drop off a home cooked dinner for the whole family.